dgupta18/recall-ai-test/README.md

 1. `python3 -m venv venv`
 2. `source venv/bin/activate`
 3. `pip3 install flask requests dotenv svix`
-4. Create a recall API token in the recall dashboard, and copy the token to your `.env` file
+4. Create an ngrok tunnel to your local server where the app will be running, and copy that URL to your `.env` file (see ngrok section below for help)
-5. Create a recall webhook in the recall dashboard https://us-west-2.recall.ai/dashboard/webhooks, and copy the signing key to your `.env` file
+5. Create a recall API token in the recall dashboard, and copy the token to your `.env` file
-6. Create an ngrok tunnel to your local server where the app will be running, and copy that URL to your `.env` file (see ngrok section below for help)
+6. Create a recall webhook in the recall dashboard here - https://us-west-2.recall.ai/dashboard/webhooks - using the ngrok url as your webhook url, and copy the signing key to your `.env` file

 ### .env